 Lehmann’s active touring career in the mid to late 1940’s compelled her to broaden the range of her repertory.
 She included French “mélodie” (the parallel word for Lieder), English and American songs.
 Lehmann possessed a natural feeling for French composers and the language.
 Her spoken English always had a charming, strong accent so it is understandable that her sung English was less successful.
 But she definitely knew what the words meant, as one can hear in her recording of Haydn’s “She Never Told Her Love” or Irving Berlin’s “God Bless America”.
 When Lehmann sings the word “God”, the word is strongly and appropriately shaded.

-By the time that Lehmann sang her farewell recitals (first in New York City and finally in Santa Barbara) her reputation as a Lieder specialist was without rival in the US.
+By the time that Lehmann sang her farewell recitals (first in New York City and finally in Santa Barbara and Pasadena) her reputation as a Lieder specialist was without rival in the US.
 She hadn’t returned to sing in Europe after the war, so her fame there faded a bit.
 The recordings of two farewell recitals reward attentive listening.
 All the elements that make for good a Lieder recital are present: even at the age of 63 Lehmann’s voice is still beautiful, if darker; Lehmann knew how to construct a program that included variety, well-known and lesser-known songs; her diction was keen; there’s obvious charisma with the audience that came from her complete identification with every song she chose; her joy in singing is obvious even on the less than optimal recording circumstances; there is complete authority in what she does.
 There were limitations in breath control and range, but as one commentator put it, to point out such things was the akin to noting that the Venus de Milo has no arms.
 One overlooks the vocal-technical limitations when Lehmann’s late Lieder recordings touch us so deeply with their emotional meaning; the word painting is clear and the feelings of the poet and composer palpable.

 At the beginning of this essay on Lieder I mentioned the quartet aspect: first the poet that inspires the composer; the resulting Lied is interpreted by a singer and pianist.
 The best Lieder singers present a synthesis which at the same time draws no attention to the art involved.
 The goal is direct communication of tone and word at the same moment.